A shrine, known for answering prays in relation to victory, is the origin of Children’s Day.

-Fujinomori Jinja 「藤森神社」 is an ancient shrine located in southern Kyoto.
+Fujinomori Jinja (藤森神社) is an ancient shrine located in southern Kyoto.
 Fujinomori Shrine is said to have been founded by Emperor Jingu.
-It enshrines the victorious battle flag and 12 deities here.
+In 794, Fujinomori Shrine was chosen as the location of a ritual carried out for the relocation of the Heian capital to Kyoto, where the Empress Jingu supposedly raised a victorious battle flag.
+Fujinomori Shrine houses the battle flag and 12 deities here.

 The origin of Children’s Day (5th, MAY) was born at this shrine, and today Fujinomori Shrine is well known for hearing prays of victory, studies, and horse racing.